nagasrisreya/resume_analyser_bot/README.md

 # Future Research

 This project can be extended into a complete AI recruitment platform by integrating Retrieval-Augmented Generation (RAG), vector databases, semantic resume matching, and automated interview assistance, enabling end-to-end intelligent talent acquisition.

----

-# Authors

-Developed as an AI-powered Recruitment Assistant using Python, Telegram Bot API, Groq LLM, and Natural Language Processing.